 It’s a good idea to supplement with zinc if you’re following a pH-balanced diet that emphasizes fruits and vegetables rather than meats.
 In addition, heavy intake of grains, whole or refined, can skew the balance in favor of copper.

-Refined grains have nutrients removed, disturbing the copper-zinc ratio, and whole grains contain phytates which interfere with zinc absorption (copper absorption is not as affected by phytates as zinc).4 Because the nutritional plan in Save Our Bones Program is pH-balanced, it does not emphasize grains, which is another way it helps maintain a healthy zinc-copper balance.
+Refined grains have nutrients removed, disturbing the copper-zinc ratio, and whole grains contain phytates which interfere with zinc absorption (copper absorption is not as affected by phytates as zinc).4 Because the nutritional plan in Osteoporosis Reversal Program is pH-balanced, it does not emphasize grains, which is another way it helps maintain a healthy zinc-copper balance.

 The RDA for zinc (8mg for women and 11mg for men) is likely too low to offset the abundance of copper in our diets and environment, so supplementation with a good quality amino acid chelate, such as zinc orotate, is a good idea.
 The tolerable upper intake level, or UL, for adults is 40 mg, which means that you can take up to that dosage without worries.